korobosta/koro-golang-auth/Readme.md

 	})
 }
 ```
-The default EncryptFunction for hashing password HashPassword that uses bycrypt as shown below.
-The function takes the plain string passowrd and return a string hashed password
+The default EncryptFunction for hashing password is HashPassword that uses bycrypt as shown below.
+The function takes the plain string passowrd and returns a string hashed password

 ```Go
 import (